ernestcortazar3/hackathon-ice-cream-ec3/README.md

 2:48pm

 Gathered images for pages.
-Created a page for every button on the home page.
+Created images folder.
 Created blank template of the page to use.

+6:47pm

+Worked out 8 pages, all functional.
+Found some styles shortcuts to simplify the styles sheet.
+Really impressed with the suggestions the VSCode AI is coming up with for my page descriptions!
+I never thought these would really be ice cream flavors...